Kabir-Narula/Kabir-Narula/README.md

 # About Me
 Hey, I'm Kabir!
-Studying Bachelors of Software Development ; Seneca College.I'm just a college student diving into the world of coding and tech.
+Studying Bachelors of Software Development ; Seneca College.I'm just a college student currently enrolled in third semester diving into the world of coding and tech.
 It's like exploring a new campus—so many things to discover!
 Armed with my keyboard and lots of coffee, I'm on a mission to crush bugs and bring my code to life.
 And guess what?
 There's always some fun and jokes along the way.
-So, join me on this wild ride of coding adventures.
 Let's learn, laugh, and level up our skills together🎓💻✨

 # Interests
 - 🌱 Mainly interested in Front-end Development.